-We currently support partnerships with five of France’s most prestigious institutions of higher learning.
+We currently support partnerships with six of Europe's most prestigious francophone institutions of higher learning.
 Each partnership emphasizes disciplinary orientations that reflect strengths at both institutions.

 Institut d'Etudes Politiques de Paris